JohnMcLear/Transfer-Video-from-Youtube-to-Vimeo/README.md

 * Scrap all CSS and mark up, replacing it w/ nice STDOut outputs..
 * Ensure it runs pleasantly as a cron job.
 * Ensure debug mode does everything it sais it will.
+* Provide an "On successful upload" callback function for doing stuff like writing to databases.